 Important course information will be sent to you prior to your course start

 access this information.

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion of this course, the student will be able to:

-Apply the principles of electrophysiology during the assessment.
+Explain the principles of the diagnostic electrophysiologic study.

 CARD 5500 is offered as a part of the following programs:

 Interested in being notified about future offerings of CARD 5500 - Advanced Electrophysiology Diagnostics?